 The emissions from road transport arise from the combustion of fuels such as gasoline, diesel, liquefied petroleum gas (LPG), and natural gas in internal combustion engines (EMEP/EEA, 2013).
-The sector road transport considers all on road transportations of passengers as well as good from all vehicle classes driven by fuel combustion.
-This sector is considered as diffuse (see Table 1, NFR sector 1.A.3.b), therefore, according to the scheme presented in Figure 3-1, compilation of point source emissions is not relevant and consequently the national reported emissions can be considered as diffuse emissions.
+The sector road transport considers road transportation of passengers and goods by vehicle classes and split by fuel type.
+This sector is considered as diffuse (see Table 3.1, NFR sector 1.A.3.b), therefore, according to the scheme presented in Figure 3-1.
+Compilation of point source emissions is not relevant and consequently the complete national reported emissions can be considered as diffuse emissions.

-Exhaust emissions from road transport (non exhaust emissions are not considered here) are reported according to the following NFR sector codes:
+Exhaust emissions from road transport are reported according to the following NFR sector codes: